 The fall and winter seasons are best known for family gatherings, rich foods, gifts and joyous celebrations.
-But for some individuals, this time of year can bring unexplained fatigue, irritability and sleep issues.
+But for some individuals, this time of year can bring unexplained fatigue, irritability and sleep disorders.

 These depressive episodes may be symptoms of a condition called seasonal affective disorder (SAD).
-According to the National Institute of Mental Health, SAD commonly affects women more often than men, those that live at higher latitudes (farther away from the equator), and those who already struggle with mood disorders like depression and bipolar disorder.
+According to the National Institute of Mental Health, SAD commonly affects women more often than men, those who live at higher latitudes (farther away from the equator), and those who already struggle with mood disorders like depression and bipolar disorder.

 Although the specific causes of SAD are not known, it is speculated that adjustments to one’s biological clock can trigger symptoms.
 During the autumn and winter months, we receive less sunlight as days shorten and the nights become longer.
 Light affects regulatory chemicals in the brain that control moods and sleep/wake patterns.
 This is why people who have difficulty falling asleep are discouraged from watching TV or using bright phone or computer screens before bed.
 A simple decrease in exposure to natural sunlight can affect circadian rhythms and cause disruptive symptoms, especially when combined with other existing health issues and lifestyle factors.